 |Leposavic, Zubin Potok and Zvecan municipalities and North Mitrovica||Reconsider your need to travel|

-You should avoid all public gatherings, political rallies, demonstrations and protests given their potential to turn violent.
+You should avoid all public gatherings, political rallies, demonstrations and protests as they may turn violent.

 There is a high degree of tension at the northern Kosovo border crossings of Jarinje and Brnjak (also known as Gates 1 and 31).
-If you intend to travel between Serbia and Kosovo, you should not use these routes.
-If you decide to travel in these areas, you should exercise extreme caution.
+If you intend to travel between Serbia and Kosovo, you should consider alternative routes.

 Serbia does not recognise entry points direct from Kosovo.
 You should not attempt to enter Serbia from Kosovo unless you initially travelled into Kosovo from Serbia.

-Australia does not have an Embassy or Consulate in Kosovo.
-The Australian Embassy in Austria provides consular assistance to Australians in Kosovo.
+Australia does not have a resident Embassy or Consulate in Kosovo.
+The Australian Embassy in Vienna, Austria provides consular assistance to Australians in Kosovo.

 Be a smart traveller.
 Before heading overseas: